The chamois is the only animal that has never become extinct or been exterminated in the National Park.

 Male chamois pursue each other intensively.
 With their sharply pointed horns, fights to assert superiority can, very occasionally, lead to the death of one or both of the combatants.

 As well as sight and sound, smell also plays an important role in communication between chamois.
-By rubbing its horns on branches and twigs the male deposits a musk-smelling secretion from glands situated behind the horns, in particular during the rutting season.
+By rubbing their horns on branches and twigs, males deposit a secretion smelling of musk from glands situated behind the horns, in particular during the rutting season.
 This smell permits individual recognition by other males.